 How NHS 111 works

-NHS 111 will prompt you to answer questions about your symptoms on the website, or by speaking to a fully trained adviser on the phone.
-The phone service and website are open 24 hours a day, 7 days a week.
+NHS 111 will prompt you to answer questions about your symptoms on the NHS 111 website, or if you call 111 a fully trained adviser will ask you questions on the phone.
+The phone service and website are both open 24 hours a day, 7 days a week.
 The website should only be used for advice for those aged 5 or over.

 Depending on the situation you will: